- General Examination FAQs

 The March/April IBCLC examination administration is offered in English only.

-Beginning in 2024, the September IBCLC examination will be offered in the 10 most frequently administered examination languages:
+Beginning in 2024, the September IBCLC examination is offered in the 10 most frequently administered examination languages:

 - Chinese Traditional